 The Police Department is organized into the Administration and the Operation and Support Divisions with a combined strength of 99 total employees of which 61 are police officers and 33 are civilians.

-The Administration contains the Chief of Police and an Administrative Assistant.
+The Administration contains the Chief of Police, Administrative Assistant and Accreditation and Grants Manager.

 The Operations Division has 58 sworn officers (1 deputy chief, 3 lieutenants, 5 sergeants, and 49 officers) and 6 civilian personnel and contains several bureaus and units.